 Online GED testing

-As said before, the tests are administrated by approved GED testing sites and there is now also the option for qualifying students to take the tests in an online, proctored format.
+As said before, the tests are administrated by approved GED testing sites, and there is now also the option for qualifying students to take the GED exam in an online, proctored format.

 The four GED exams must be taken entirely in a computerized form.
 There is no paper-based version available anymore, except for students that qualify for an accommodation that requires otherwise.

-Orientation sessions, classes, and tutoring sessions are offered at numerous locations in every state and this website not only provides free online GED prep classes and practice tests but also lists just about every prep class and test location across the nation.
+Orientation sessions, classes, and tutoring sessions are offered at numerous locations in every state, and this website not only provides free online GED prep classes and practice tests but also lists just about every GED prep class and GED test location across the nation.

-In most states, test fees for the computer-formatted subtests are $30.00 per individual test or $120 for the entire GED battery.
-Some states require test-takers to first attain satisfactory scores on the GED Ready® practice test but most don’t.
+In most states, test fees for the computer-formatted subtests are $30.00 per individual test or $120 for the entire GED battery, but online testing is more expensive.
+Some states require test-takers to first attain satisfactory scores on the GED Ready® practice test, but most don’t.